 - Unable to participate in a congregate meal setting at the senior center due to bad weather

-There are numerous senior centers in our service area that serve congregate meals five days a week, Monday through Friday.
+There are numerous senior centers and nutrition sites in our service area that serve congregate meals five days a week, Monday through Friday.
 Several of the centers are now serving evening and breakfast meals to accommodate the needs of the 60+ person.

-Check out the menu of the nearest meal provider or senior center and make a reservation for a great meal!
+Check out the menu of the nearest nutrition site or senior center and make a reservation for a great meal!

 Want more information?